Chapter in this post:

 If you want to prepare a series marathon for the weekend, it can cost you some time - even with the new option of storing videos on memory cards.
 Because it is still not possible to store entire series or at least their seasons for offline use.
 So you have to select and save each episode individually.
 This can take some time.

-In addition to patience, it is important to bring a download strategy with you: Although there is a queue function in the Amazon Video app, this can occasionally lead to download errors.
-Putting entire seasons or even entire series in the queue is therefore not really recommended.
+In addition to patience, it is also important to bring a download strategy with you: Because there is a queue function in the Amazon video App, but this can sometimes lead to download errors.
+Putting whole seasons or even whole series in the queue is therefore not really recommended.

 You will of course find the clear and well-rated app in the App Store.
 Version 3.6 is available here at the time this article went to press.
 The user tunfox says: "I really enjoy using the app, linked to my Prime account I have the full range of functions.
 In addition to the very good structuring, I like watching videos offline very much, which was implemented very well.
 Most of all, I am fascinated by the "not using the battery" while watching videos.
 For example, when watching videos online on my iPad Air, my battery level drops by about 4% for an hour.
 I think that's worth seeing."